wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 3. cbc stands for "cipher block chaining" and is the mode by which the aes algorithm encrypts the data.
 Its most commonly compared to the ecb [electronic code book](http://searchsecurity.techtarget.com/definition/Electronic-Code-Book).
 Its generally preferred to use cbc because ebc may expose pieces of the actual key in the encrypted string when encrypting smaller pieces of data.

-Anyway, like electricity, you needn't full understand these modes to use them.
-But full documentation is always [available](http://docs.ruby-lang.org/en/trunk/OpenSSL/Cipher.html).
+More in-depth documentation is [available here](http://docs.ruby-lang.org/en/trunk/OpenSSL/Cipher.html).

 ---